A Statutory Rape Charge Can Ruin Your Reputation And Your Future

 A 20-year-old boyfriend has sex with his 17-year-old girlfriend.
 When her parents find out, they are livid and go to the police.
 It happens all across the country every day, and it can ruin the lives of those charged with statutory rape.
 If convicted of statutory rape, you must register as a sex offender and undergo psychological evaluations.

 If you are facing statutory rape charges, the most important thing you can do is steadfastly exercise your right to remain silent.
 Talking to the police in this situation will do nothing to benefit you and can only hurt your chances of avoiding charges of having your charges dismissed or avoiding the charges from being brought in the first place.

-Martens Law Office, in Boise, Idaho provides defense representation to clients facing charges of statutory rape.
-Attorney Jared B. Martens is a skilled trial lawyer, familiar with area courts and court procedures and committed to defending the rights of the accused.
+At Martens Law Office, P.C., in Boise, we provide defense representation to clients facing charges of statutory rape in Idaho.
+Our attorney, Jared B. Martens, is a skilled trial lawyer, familiar with area courts, and court procedures and committed to defending the rights of the accused.

 How Is Statutory Rape Defined in Idaho?

 Statutory rape is consensual intercourse with a person under the legal age of consent.
 In Idaho, it is illegal for any person 18 years of age or older to have sexual relations with a minor under 16 years of age, and it is illegal to have sex with a 16- or 17-year-old person if the adult partner is five or more years older than the minor.
 Therefore, the age of consent is determined by the age of the alleged statutory rapist.
 The actions of young people in love can result in the older partner being charged as a child sexual predator.